-(7) The Authority must conduct an investigation into the viability and impact of community television, including- (a) definition of community television; (b) access to frequencies; (c) sustainability; 5 (d) ownership and control; and(e) legal framework.
-(8) As soon as possible after conducting the investigation referred to in subsection (10) the Authority must submit a report to the Minister and Parliament.
-CHAPTER VII 10 SIGNAL DISTRIBUTION AND MULTI-CHANNEL DISTRIBUTIONS Part 1: Signal distribution and objectives Signal distribution 33.
-(1) The Authority must conduct an inquiry to determine the licence conditions, obligations, and tariff structure for signal distribution including the regulatory regime for multi-channel distribution services and convergence.
-(2) Subject to subsection (1), the Authority must issue recommendations as to whether sections 49 and 50 of the IBA Act are applicable to broadcasting services carrying more than one channel and the extent and the errors upon which such sections must apply.
-15 (3) Sections 49 and 50 of the IBA Act must not apply to such broadcasting services unless the Authority has issued such a recommendation, and that recommendation has been adopted by the National Assembly.
-20 Objectives 34.
-(1) All signal distribution services and broadcasting services, whether through terrestrial frequencies, satellite or telecommunication facilities within the borders of the Republic or from the Republic to other countries will be required to hold a licence issued by the Authority.
-25 (2) Subject to licence conditions determined by the Authority the signal distribution sector must- (a) prioritise the provision of broadcasting channels licensed in South Africa; (b) provide universal access for all South Africans to broadcast services; (c) provide a diversity of type of broadcast services and content; 30 (d) deliver public services, including educational, commercial and community services; (e) roll-out relevant infrastructure for regional services; (f) be open and interoperable, harmonised with the Southern African region, and 35 be able to meet international distribution standards.
-(3) The Authority must in a licensing process promote the participation by South Africans in the broadcasting signal distribution sector, provide employment and training for South Africans and ensure the payment of licence fees.
-40 Part 2: Multi-channel distributors Multi-channel distributors 35.
-(1) Multi-channel distributors must hold a separate class of licence issued by the Authority.
-(2) Multi-channel distributors may carry other signals, domestic or foreign, upon approval by the Authority.
-45 Objectives 36.
-(1) The objectives of the multi-channel delivery system are to-(a) give priority to the carriage of South African programming services and, in particular, to the carriage of South African services; 50
+- 33. Signal distribution.--(1) The Authority must conduct an inquiry to determine the licence conditions, obligations, and tariff structure for signal distribution including the regulatory regime for multi-channel distribution services and convergence. - (2) Subject to subsection (1), the Authority must issue recommendations as to whether sections 49 and 50 of the IBA Act are applicable to broadcasting services carrying more than one channel and the extent and the terms upon which such sections must apply. - (3) Sections 49 and 50 of the IBA Act must not apply to such broadcasting services unless the Authority has issued such a recommendation, and that recommendation has been adopted by the National Assembly. - 34.
+Objectives.--(1) All signal distribution services and broadcasting services, whether through terrestrial frequencies, satellite or telecommunication facilities within the borders of the Republic or from the Republic to other countries will be required to hold a licence issued by the Authority. - (2) Subject to licence conditions determined by the Authority the signal distribution sector must-- - (a) prioritise the provision of broadcasting channels licensed in South Africa; - (b) provide universal access for all South Africans to broadcast services; - (c) provide a diversity of type of broadcast services and content; - (d) deliver public services, including educational, commercial and community services; - (e) roll-out relevant infrastructure for regional services; - (f) be open and interoperable, harmonised with the Southern African region, and be able to meet international distribution standards. - (3) The Authority must in a licensing process promote the participation by South Africans in the broadcasting signal distribution sector, provide employment and training for South Africans and ensure the payment of licence fees.

+Part 2: Multi-channel distributors

+- 35. Multi-channel distributors.--(1) Multi-channel distributors must hold a separate class of licence issued by the Authority. - (2) Multi-channel distributors may carry other signals, domestic or foreign, upon approval by the Authority. - 36.
+Objectives.--(1) The objectives of the multi-channel delivery system are to--

-- (b) provide efficient delivery of programming using the most effective technologies available at reasonable cost; - (c) carry original programming, including local programming, where the Authority considers it appropriate. - (2) The multi-channel delivery system must carry out its objectives on such terms and conditions as are determined by the Authority to achieve the objectives of this Act.
+- (a) give priority to the carriage of South African programming services and, in particular, to the carriage of South African services; - (b) provide efficient delivery of programming using the most effective technologies available at reasonable cost; - (c) carry original programming, including local programming, where the Authority considers it appropriate. - (2) The multi-channel delivery system must carry out its objectives on such terms and conditions as are determined by the Authority to achieve the objectives of this Act.